rk-ramakrishna/git_learnings/README.md

     * Light weight tags
     * Annotated tags

 * A lightweight tag is very much like a branch that doesn’t change.
 It’s just a pointer to a specific commit.
-Light weight tags are temparary tags
+Light weight tags are temporary tags
 * Annotated tags contains all objects information like author, commit message etc. It is generally recommended to create & use the Annotated tags rather than light weight tags. <br/><br/>
   **Note:**   <br/>
-  * The difference between Annotation tags and lightweight tags is for Annotation tags seperate commit id created.
+  * The difference between Annotation tags and lightweight tags is for Annotation tags separate commit id created.
   * But commit id of Annotation tag will not be shown in remote GIT.
 This is little strange
-  * For lightweight tags GIT will not create any seperate commit id
+  * For lightweight tags GIT will not create any separate commit id

 <br/> <br/>